sudheermuthyala/AWS/aws-glue/README.md

 More Power:
     - AWS-Glue Automate the much of the efort in building,maintaining,and running ETL jobs.
     - It crops your data sources identifyesdatsa formate  as suggest schemas and transformations
-    - AWS Glue automaticaly genarates the code to execur
+    - AWS Glue automaticaly genarates the code to execute the

 ![](2022-08-17-11-09-49.png)